 If you disable an alarm, it does not function in the Service Kit, appear in the alarm log, or turn on the control panel LED.
+It is not sent to the Alarm Center or to a syslog collector.
 However, Task Manager tasks with that alarm as an input are still processed.